tshepang/blog/content/The Science of Sleep (2006).md

 Charlotte Gainsbourg), makes it survivable.
 The romantic drama involving her almost makes the movie worthwhile, and her performance is amazing/flawless.
-The gal playing the friend is a lot prettier though, while the one playing the colleague isn\'t bad either.
+The gal playing the friend is a lot prettier though, while the one playing the colleague isn't bad either.